Temp Mail for Social Media Sign-Ups: Facebook, Instagram, TikTok & X

 Social platforms generate a relentless stream of emails: friend suggestions, activity summaries, ad campaigns, and "we miss you" nudges.
 When those messages hit a disposable inbox instead of your primary one, the noise never reaches you.
 Your real mailbox stays reserved for communication that actually matters.

-Phishing and credential-stuffing risks drop.
+Phishing and breach exposure drop.

 Identity compartmentalization becomes effortless.